Danielku15/SlickGrid-wiki/API-Reference.md

 ## Custom Field Accessor
-By default field values are access via `item[columnDef.field]`.
+By default field values are accessed via `item[columnDef.field]`.
 To have a custom field accessor, overwrite the default `dataItemColumnValueExtractor` option.

 ```
   var options = {